civicrm/org.civicrm.flexmailer/README.md

 # org.civicrm.flexmailer

-The FlexMailer is a email delivery system for CiviCRM v4.7+ which supports batching and events, such as `WalkBatchesEvent`, `ComposeBatchEvent` and `SendBatchEvent`.
+The FlexMailer is an email delivery system for CiviCRM v4.7+ which supports batching and events, such as `WalkBatchesEvent`, `ComposeBatchEvent` and `SendBatchEvent`.